-The literature reviewed underscores the transformative potential of blockchain technology in revolutionizing the verification and validation of digital certificates.
-The combination of decentralized trust, cryptographic security, and smart contract automation creates a robust framework that addresses the shortcomings of traditional systems.
-The upcoming project aligns with and extends the findings in this literature review, contributing to the ongoing discourse securing digital on credentials in the contemporary digital landscape.
+The literature reviewed underscores the transformative potential of blockchain technology revolutionizing in the verification and validation of digital certificates.
+The combination of trust. decentralized cryptographic security, and smart contract automation creates a robust framework that addresses the shortcomings of traditional systems.
+The upcoming project aligns with and extends the findings in this literature review, contributing to the ongoing discourse on securing digital credentials in the contemporary digital landscape.